The Songs

 For momma, make him rich as a king;

-For me, well I wouldn't holler if he were as handsome as anything”
+For me, well I wouldn't holler

+Tevye's three eldest daughters, Tzeitel, Hodel and Chava, sing about the husbands they want the Matchmaker to find for them.
 Tradition dictates that the father picks a husband for his daughter.
 However, Tevye's daughters have other thoughts.
 Tzeitel breaks with tradition when she selects her own husband - she has fallen in love with Motel, a poor tailor.
 But her father has already promised her to an older rich man, the butcher Lazar Wolf.

 If I Were a Rich Man

+Lord, who made the lion and the lamb, You decreed I should be what I am; Would it spoil some vast eternal plan, if I were a wealthy man?
 Although he does not have much in the way of worldly goods, Tevye, the impoverished Jewish Milkman, is rich in family.
 He has five daughters.
 During one of his frequent conversations with God he ponders being a rich man.

 Sabbath Prayer